 Veterans with PTSD and depression seem to have more physical health problems, too, than people without PTSD.
-People with PTSD and depression experience more pain, diabetes, sexual problems, obesity, and cardiovascular and respiratory issues.
+According to Tull, people with PTSD and depression experience more pain, diabetes, sexual problems, obesity, and cardiovascular and respiratory issues.
 They’re more likely to make risky lifestyle choices, as well, such as smoking, not exercising, and drinking too much.

 As you can see, veterans with PTSD and depression are going through a lot.
 So what can we do to support our partners and learn to cope with their PTSD and depression so we don’t lose ourselves in the struggle?

 Even if your situation feels hopeless, and you feel helpless in it, there are ways to cope so you can help your spouse and yourself start to heal.
 Believe it or not, a lot of hope lies in you since social support is the most important factor in recovery from PTSD and depression.